nao1215/sqly/doc/pages/markdown/how_to_use.md

   -s, --sql string      sql query you want to execute -o, --output string   destination path for SQL results specified in --sql option -i, --inspect         print a JSON report of imported tables (schema, row counts, sample rows) and exit
-      --save                after the run, write each table back over its source file (requires --force) --save-dir string     after the run, write each table into this directory (originals untouched) --force               allow --save to overwrite source files in place
+      --inspect-sample int  rows to include per table in --inspect (0 for schema only) (default 5) --save                after the run, write each table back over its source file (requires --force) --save-dir string     after the run, write each table into this directory (originals untouched) --force               allow --save to overwrite source files in place